This post contains affiliate links.

 - Hominy: This canned maize is large and chewy.

 - Black Beans: Nothing is simpler than opening a can of beans!
+Feel free to make your own from dried beans.

 - Maple Syrup: Maple syrup is the perfect fall sweetener.
+Agave or honey works, too.

 - Mint & Sage: These pair nicely for major herb flavor!

 What exactly is hominy?
 It’s field corn (also called maize) that has the hull stripped off.
 Once cooked, it is large, puffy, and chewy.
-It actually almost looks like popcorn!
-A can of hominy can be used just like a can of corn or beans, like in a succotash.
+It almost looks like popcorn!
+A can of hominy can be used just like a can of corn or beans, like in succotash.
 Ground hominy is also what is known as masa for making tortillas.

 How to make Three Sisters Harvest Bowl

-Step 1: Cut Squash
+Step 1: Cut the Squash

-Step 2: Cook Squash
+Step 2: Cook the Squash

 Step 3: Assemble